stared/jekyll-blog-pre-2022/_drafts/why-do-word2vec-analogies-work.markdown

 $$ \vec{v}_a = \vec{v}_b. $$

 Of course, in every practical case we won't get an exact equality, just words being close to each other.
-But thanks to looking at the vectors, we can look for synonyms (or often: antonyms).
+Words close in this space are often synonyms (e.g. *happy* and *delighted*), antonyms (e.g. *good* and *evil*) or other easily interchangeable words (e.g. *yellow* and *blue*).
+In particular most of opposing ideas (e.g. *religion* and *atheism*) will have similar context.

 What I find much more interesting is that words form a linear space.
-In particular, a zero vector represent a totally uncharacteristic word, occurring with every other word at the random chance level.
+In particular, a zero vector represent a totally uncharacteristic word, occurring with every other word at the random chance level (as its scalar product is always zero, so does PMI with every word).

-It is one of possible reasons why for vector similarity people often use cosine distance, i.e.
+It is one of the reasons why for vector similarity people often use cosine distance, i.e.

 $$ \frac{\vec{v}_a \cdot \vec{v}_b}{\vert \vec{v}_a \vert \vert \vec{v}_b \vert}. $$